 - unnatural or due to violence, or

 It is the responsibility of the Coroner to make enquiries which will establish:

 - when and where he or she died

 If a death was sudden or unexpected the deceased may be taken to the Brighton & Hove City Mortuary and the Coroner informed.
 The Coroner's investigations may require a post-mortem examination, carried out at the mortuary, to find out the cause of death.
 In a small amount of cases, it may be necessary to hold an inquest.

 The Coroner can be contacted Monday to Friday between 9am and 5pm on (01273) 292046.
 The Coroner's Office is located within the grounds of Woodvale Crematorium, near the Lewes Road gate.

 Coroner's Officers work under the direction of the Coroner and liaise with bereaved families, police, doctors and funeral directors.
-They are based at Brighton Police Station and can be contacted on (01273) 404056 between 8.00am and 4.00pm.
-In an emergency you can contact the Coroner's officers through Sussex Police non emergency number 101 and ask for the On Call Coroner's Officer.
+They are based at the Coroner’s Court, Woodvale and can be contacted 0330 2225560.

 Further help and advice

 The following publications are available from the Coroner's office:

 - Guide to Coroner Services